 A doctor by the named of I.E. Shute tried everything to stop a nosebleed and “finally thought of inflating a condom in the cavity.”
 It was first greased and then a soft catheter pushed into it before that was pushed into the nostril and inflated.
 The condom was left there over night and the next morning the bleeding stopped.
 Shute also said he used a condom twice to staunch the blood flow in gunshot wounds and on several occasion as a tampon.

-To destroy warts it was claimed a crowfoot plant, such a buttercup, was a slow, but effective method.
+There were numerous health remedies to destroy warts, but one that was said to be effective involved a crowfoot plant, such a buttercup, as it was claimed to be a slow, but effective method.
 The procedure was “on breaking the stalk of the crowfoot plant in two, a drop of milky juice will be observed to hang on the upper part of the stem; if this be allowed to drop on a wart, so that it be well saturated with the juice, in about three or four dressing the warts will die.”

 Epsom or Glauber’s Salts

 In 1896, Lyman Abbott compiled a two-volume book for household use titled The House and Home.
 In the book an article titled “Hygiene in the Home” was written by J. West Roosevelt, M.D, that discussed poisoning.
 One of the suggestions Roosevelt gave was that if someone was poisoned by lead, the best remedy was large doses of Epsom or Glauber’s salts and stimulating drinks, such as coffee.

 Flower of Sulphur

 To protect against toothache and prevent bad breath, one suggestion was to brush after dinner with a hard toothbrush using flowers of sulphur as they had anti-fungal and antiseptic properties and therefore may have been beneficial to the teeth.